Rohitbanala/MovieManiac/README.md

 ## Features ✨

 - **Dynamic Movie Listings**: Fetches and displays movies dynamically using the TMDB API.
 - **Filtering**: Filter movies by ratings to discover top-rated options.
 - **Sorting**: Sort movies based on release date, rating, or popularity.
+- **Seamless Integration**: Integrated the TMDB API to fetch and display movie data dynamically.
-- **Reusable Components**: Utilizes reusable components like `MovieCard` and `FilterGroup` for modular and scalable code.
+- **Modular Codebase**: Built a scalable and modular application using React.js, leveraging reusable components for maintainable and clean code.

 ## Screenshots 📸